C. T. Wilson: Justice reform

-Paid family leave
+Labor

-Wilson introduced legislation in the 2022 legislative session to provide up to 12 weeks of paid family leave to all Maryland workers.
+During the 2022 legislative session, Wilson introduced a bill to provide up to 12 weeks of paid family leave to all Maryland workers.
 During a hearing on the bill, he introduced an amendment to replace the bill with a commission to investigate how to implement a statewide paid family leave program.
 The bill was later restored and passed with an effective date of 2025 in a compromise with Wilson.
 The bill became law after the General Assembly voted to override Governor Larry Hogan's veto on April 9, 2022.

+During the 2026 legislative session, citing efforts by the second Trump administration to weaken the National Labor Relations Board, Wilson introduced a bill to establish the Maryland Labor Relations Board, which would provide state-level protections for private sector workers and settle labor union disputes.

+National politics

+During the 2026 legislative session, Wilson opposed a resolution to honor Charlie Kirk, saying that he "refused to honor a man who helped drive a wedge between my people, my community, and everyone around", citing controversial statements made by Kirk on his podcast.

 Policing

 Following the 2015 Baltimore protests, Wilson called on finding a "middle ground" on police reform legislation.
 During the 2021 legislative session, Wilson introduced legislation requiring police officers to identify themselves and notify individuals of their right to refuse to speak or provide information during a traffic stop.